If you are a Christian-a follower of Jesus-then ministers

-Adoration - praise and exaltation - is a form of prayer/song to and about God.
-Adoration is different from thanks because it does not necessarily refer back to what God has done, but always to who God is.
-We praise God because He is greater than anything life can throw at us and we know God – our God – conquers all things.
-We can have hope in the midst of trying times because we know we will be in heaven with Him one day.
-Knowing God as our Lord, Redeemer, Creator, Protector, and Provider gives us joy and hope and that should flow back to Him as praise and exaltation – adoration.
-Adoration and thanks to God come out of our love as believers for God.
+Adoration-praise and exaltation-is a form of prayer/song to and about God.
+Adoration differs from thanks because it does not necessarily refer to what God has done, but always to who God is.
+We praise God because He is greater than anything life can throw at us and we know God conquers all things.
+We can have hope amid trying times because we know we will be in heaven with Him one day.
+Knowing God as our Lord, Redeemer, Creator, Protector, and Provider gives us joy and hope that should flow back to Him as praise and exaltation–adoration.
+Adoration and thanks to God come out of our love as believers for Him.

 In this lesson, we learned that prayer is communicating and communing with God, which requires speaking to Him and listening to what He says.
 For communication to be effective and growing, it must be two-way.
 God listens to our prayers and responds to them as David and Daniel found out.
 He is faithful to His children even if they are unfaithful to Him.

-The final part of this lesson (lesson one on prayer) taught us how to pray.
-Whether using the acronym of A.C.T.S. or remembering the specific parts from the Bible verses above, we must remember prayer – communication with God – include each aspect as seen in the teachings of Jesus, the apostles, and other Bible writers.
-Besides this, for our prayers to be genuine - providing a growing relationship with God and a growing Christlikeness - we should praise and exalt God, confess and ask forgiveness, thank Him, and petition for ourselves and other people, including our leaders and enemies.
+The final part of this lesson taught us how to pray.
+Whether using the acronym of A.C.T.S. or remembering the specific parts from the Bible verses above, we must remember prayer–communication/communion with God–includes each aspect as seen in the teachings of Jesus, the apostles, and other Bible writers.
+Besides this, for our prayers to be genuine-providing a growing relationship with God and a growing Christlikeness-we should praise and exalt God, confess and ask forgiveness, thank Him, and petition for ourselves and other people, including our leaders and enemies.
 By offering prayers in each of these areas, we show love for other people and for God.
 We will have a continual growing relationship with God for which He provided salvation for every person.

 Relevance and Conclusion

 How active and vibrant is your prayer life?
-Do you just go to God when you need help or want something?
+Do you only go to God when you need help or want something?
 Is He your super-Santa?
 That should not be.

 If you are a Christian, you should continue to grow in your relationship with God.
 This relationship occurs because He provided the cleansing from our sins that separated us from Him through the blood of His only Son, Jesus Christ, who died for each person’s sin penalty.
 If you pray regularly, do you remember to adore, praise, and exalt Him?
 Do you thank Him daily?
-Often we have our needs supplied and we do not give a thought that God’s faithfulness to us provided what we needed before we asked.
-The bed you slept on last night for example.
+Often, we have our needs supplied and we do not give a thought that God’s faithfulness to us provided what we needed before we asked.
+Consider the bed you slept on last night.
 You probably bought or received it years ago, but forget to thank Him for it and praise Him each day for knowing in advance just what you needed before you did.
 That is God’s omniscience.
 That is God’s faithful love to you, too.

 Praying for things is as natural as breathing to most of us.
 Want, need, and desire remind us to pray for our circumstances and our selves.
 Praying for other people is not as easy to remember.
 Just as we breathe and petition God for ourselves, we should petition for other people, including our enemies.